Get Off the Grid on the Mountain Loop Highway

 The Granite Falls Fish Ladder was the longest in the world when it was built in the 1950s.
 Take the 0.7-mile (round-trip) trail to see this 540-foot fishway and its 280-foot tunnel that let salmon and steelhead reach their spawning grounds.

 Continuing east on the loop, pulling off at the Big Four Ice Caves Picnic Area for a look at the north face of Big Four Mountain.
-The snow caves that form in late summer are normally an easy walk from here, but the Stillaguamish River bridge could remain out for repairs through 2020.
+The snow caves that form in late summer are normally an easy walk from here.

 After you round the bend and start heading north, the White Chuck Overlook Picnic Area offers the panoramic mountain sights you came for.
 White Chuck Mountain meets the sky above the forested valley, and you might spot mountain goats in late summer and early fall.